LineaLabs/lineapy/CONTRIBUTING.md

 Some tests use use [`syrupy`](https://github.com/tophat/syrupy) for snapshot test, to make it easier to update generate code and graphs.
 If you mean to change the tracing or graph spec, or added a new test that uses it, then run `pytest --snapshot-update` to update the saved snapshots.
+If using docker, you can use `make test args="--snapshot-update"` to update snapshots.

 ### Code Coverage